mehdi-fathi/eloquent-filter/README.md

 ### A simple implementation with Eloquent Filter

 Eloquent Filter can help you to fix that problem.
 Just you will set query string to work with that.
-It will save you time and minimize the complexity of your code.
+It will save your time and minimize the complexity of your code.

 After installing Eloquent Filter the request URI would be like this: